 This differs from what you would do in cooler weather where you don’t want to wear cotton.
 Cotton doesn’t wick moisture away from your body and it will stay wet much longer than synthetic fabric.

 This is definitely a disadvantage in other locales.
 You can read about appropriate winter clothing on my Winter Hiking page.

 You want clothing that will keep your body comfortable in whatever kind of weather you are hiking.
 There are many hi-tech fabrics out there that wick moisture away from your body and disperse it to the surface of your clothing where it can evaporate.

 This is extremely important when you are hiking in cooler weather.
 Your body will perspire with physical activity no matter how cool it is outside, and if moisture stays against your skin, any breeze will rob your body of its precious warmth.
 This can be deadly and lead to hypothermia.

-Many people believe that hypothermia is only a problem in extreme cold weather.
+Many people believe that hypothermia is only a problem in extremely cold weather.
 However, most cases occur in temperatures in the 50-degree range!

 These fleece fabrics are lightweight, great at wicking moisture, and are very comfortable.
 (Just don’t get them near a flame where they can melt to your skin!)
 By putting a windproof shell over it, fleece becomes a great insulating layer.

-Fleece also becomes a great pillow when your are backpacking!
+Fleece also becomes a great pillow when you are backpacking!
 Anything that has more than one use is always an excellent choice for backpacking.

 When choosing clothing for your outdoor activities, always look for items that can be layered.
 For instance, starting out in the cool of the morning as you do on one of the rims, you may want to wear a shirt, topped with a fleece jacket, and a windproof-shell.
 As you warm up, take the appropriate layers off.